 With normally only three hours to prepare, teams of four students analyze and evaluate unpublished business cases using the skills, knowledge, and experience they have acquired from their respective MBA curriculums.
-During the preparation time, each team may bring their own laptop (1 per participant.) and will have access to internet to upload their analysis to a cloud service.
+During the preparation time, each team may bring their own laptop (1 per participant.) and will have access to flash drives to upload their presentations.
 Access to external communication platforms is not permitted.
 The teams are expected to present their case in a PowerPoint to a judging panel.
 The presentation should demonstrate the student's ability to analyze problems/issues and develop strategic recommendations and a feasible implementation plan for the organization featured in the case.